Sabri-bel/PP1/README.md

 ## Deployment

-ThisThins site was deployed to GitHub pages.
+This website was deployed to GitHub pages.
 The steps to deploy are the following:
 - I the left side of the Dashboard, locate the Sabri-bel/PP1 repository
 - In the repository, click the Settings tab